samuel-phan/mssh-copy-id/README.md

 curl -L https://raw.githubusercontent.com/yyuu/pyenv-installer/master/bin/pyenv-installer | bash
 ```

-To use `pyenv`, you need to source it first:
+To use `pyenv`, you need to source it first.
+Go to the project source and source the file `pyenv.sh`:

 ```
 source pyenv.sh